Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Lino process

-A Python process on a given Lino site.
+A Python process running on a given Lino site.
 This is either some django-admin command, or a WSGI or ASGI process inside a web server.

 There are four major phases in the life of a Lino process: